Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-In continuation of that, we will create a VBA Utility using DIR Command with a very useful VBA Statement FileCopy (it is a statement, not a Function) to read and transfer files from one folder to a different location on the disk.
-The files can be of any type, like *.pdf, *.docx, Xls, or *.* (all files).
+Building on that, we will now create a VBA utility that uses the Dir() command together with the very useful FileCopy statement (note that it is a statement, not a function) to read and transfer files from one folder to another location on the disk.
+The files can be of any type—for example, *.pdf, *.docx, *.xls, or *.* (all files).

 The Utility Form.